In the back garden near the trellis wall,

 By next morning though I stared with disbelief,

-I so wanted this confusing dilemma to be history,
+I so wanted this dilemma to be history,

-As I pondered from the back door, a brave little bunny,
+As I stared from the back door, a brave little bunny,

 Frolicked too near so cute and quite funny.